CGudapati/cgudapati.github.io/_posts/2018-04-09-Storing-Sparse-Matrices.markdown

 use_math: true
 description: n this post, we will talk about sparse matrices and the data structures that can be used to store them.
 ---
 In this post, we will talk about sparse matrices and the data structures that can be used to store them.
-We will mainly discuss the Triplet Fomr and the Compressed Column Storage form.
+We will mainly discuss the Triplet Form and the Compressed Column Storage form.

 Let us take an example of a simple sparse matrix with $m = 4$ rows  and $n = 5$ columns: